erajasekar/erajasekar.github.io/_posts/2016-05-31-error-accumulation-java8-functional-validation-javaslang.md

 ## Problem

-To illustrate with an example, let's say a given stream of pair of date strings in format `MM/dd/YYYY`, we want to print print difference between them in number of years, months and days. ( For eg `"01/01/2016 , 02/01/2016"` should print `0 years , 1 months and 0 days`).
+To illustrate with an example, let's say a given stream of pair of date strings in format `MM/dd/YYYY`, we want to print difference between them in number of years, months and days. ( For eg `"01/01/2016 , 02/01/2016"` should print `0 years , 1 months and 0 days`).

 ### Using plain Java 8.